alerner1/ruby-oo-practice-project/README.md

     Doctor#greet: should print a greeting that would make any patient feel welcomed!

     Doctor.find_by_speciality: should take a specialty string as an argument and return a list of the doctors who have that specialty

+Practice Deliverables #3

+Associations:

+    A Patient should belong to a Doctor # DONE

+    A Doctor can have many Patients # DONE

+Patient

+    Patient#doctor should return the Doctor instance for this patient # DONE

+    Patient#change_doctors should take a doctor instance and update the patient’s doctor # DONE

+Doctor

+    Doctor#patients should return an array of all the Patients for that doctor # DONE

+    Doctor#dischange_patient should set a patient’s doctor to nil, only if the patient belongs to the current doctor # DONE

+    Doctor#transfer_patient should change a patient’s doctor to another doctor.
+This should only work if the patient belongs to the current doctor. # DONE